Empathy Chair Overview

 How do I become an Empathy Chair?

-Is the Empathy Chair training a replacement for Beginning training?
-Can I enroll in Advanced training after completing the Empathy Chair training?
+Is the Empathy Chair training a replacement for Beginning Training?
+Can I enroll in Advanced Training after completing the Empathy Chair Workshop Series?

 No. Beginning Training offers a more in-depth approach to the EARS skills that will better serve you for continuing to Advanced training.
 Suppose you are considering Advanced Training or joining EARS Staff.
 We recommend taking Beginning Training instead of the Empathy Chair Workshop Series so you are eligible for Advanced Training.